abdullah2323442/thesisrepo-backup/sequence-academic.md

 ### 8.2 Collaborative Report Review

-Multiple reviewers can annotate the same report simultaneously.
+Multiple reviewers can annotate the same report independently, with each sending notifications to students separately.

 ```mermaid
 sequenceDiagram